ASFHyP3/hyp3-isce2/README.md

 1. Have the same multilooking
 1. Be from the same relative orbit
 1. Be contiguous

 The workflow should through an error if any of these conditions are not met.

-**Merging products require extra data that is not contained in the production HyP3 Burst InSAR products.
-Consequently, burst products must be created locally using a local installation from the `merge_bursts` branch of this package.**
+**Merging burst InSAR products requires extra data that is not contained in the production HyP3 Burst InSAR products.
+For the time being, to be merging eligible burst products must be created locally using your own installation of `hyp3-isce2` from the `merge_bursts` branch of this repository!**

 As mentioned above this feature is under active development, so we welcome any feedback you have!